top of page

 I once gave a class where I taught the Language of Paper.

-But back to the language of paper.
+Well, it tells you how to make it into a book!
 Paper bags--and file folders, incidentally--are among the household paper items that "speak" through their folds.

 The best thing about paper bag books is you get the bonus of pocketed pages!